 A scheduled course with weekly meetings.
 You’ll meet online with your instructor at assigned times using virtual meeting software.
 You can join your class from wherever you’re located.
 Find detailed information on the various course delivery modes.

-Course description: Selected topics in marketing are discussed including marketing strategy, case analysis, marketing planning, marketing math, digital marketing, and marketing analytics.
-Lectures and case studies.
+Course description: Selected topics in marketing are discussed including marketing strategy, case analysis, marketing planning and ethics, marketing math, digital marketing analytics.
+Lectures, simulations, and case studies.
 BUSI 2230 – Must be completed prior to taking this course.

 BUSI*2259-18 Legal Aspects of Business